-Mini loaves of vegan banana bread also make a great homemade gift.
+Mini loaves also make a great homemade gift.

-It’s also best to use very spotted, ripe bananas.
-This will create a perfectly sweet banana bread.
+It’s best to use very spotted, overripe bananas.
+This will create a perfectly sweet bread with lots of banana flavor.

 The walnuts can always be replaced with your favorite nut, seed, berry, or fruit pieces.
 Try adding…